Three readers ask our experts about their medical debt and how to pay it off.

 Having a financial hardship following a tragedy and unaffordable medical bills is more common than you would expect.

 There is a “hardship clause” that will let you regroup and get a fresh start.
-In fact, it is the only debt relief option that will eliminate your debt in about nine-days and cost around $1,500 in fees.
+In fact, it is the only debt relief option that will eliminate your debt in about ninety-days and cost around $1,500 in fees.
 It’s a Chapter 7 bankruptcy.

 If the problems are now behind you and you have income coming in soon, then it is time to deal with the past financial misfortune and get yourself ready for a better financial future.